Gjzayas/online_stores/README.md

 # online_stores
-A multi-store e-commerce application using PHP and the object-oriented programming (OOP) paradigm.
+A multi-store e-commerce application using PHP, CSS and the object-oriented programming (OOP) paradigm.

 Demonstrations: